 Two things I want you to think about.
 Number one, the filling can be made two days in advance.
 Component part number one.
 The second thing to think about is if you can roll out cookie dough you have the bread making component in the bag.

 The bread only needs an hour to rise and then a 30-minute rest once the dish is assembled.
 Thirty minutes is almost the perfect amount of time, give or take 5 to 10 minutes, for your oven preheateat.

 Let’s make the dip!

-We will be adding breadcrumbs to help with some of the moisture so you don’t have to get all super crazy with wringing out the moisture.
+We will add breadcrumbs to help with some of the moisture so you don’t have to get all super crazy with wringing out the moisture.

 Once you’re happy with the moisture content, place the spinach and artichokes into a large bowl.
 You’ll want one big enough that pieces won’t fly out as your mixing all the ingredients together.